More than half of ACC football schools aim to reopen in fall

 Still, Clemson president Jim Clements cautioned the “return to a new normal is going to happen in phases” beginning this summer, while Virginia president Jim Ryan said in a video message this week that the “hope” is to have in-person instruction as officials work “night and day to figure out how we might do that safely.”

-Four other ACC schools – Duke, Pittsburgh, Syracuse and Wake Forest – say they are examining multiple scenarios for a potential return in the fall.
+Three other ACC schools – Duke, Pittsburgh and Wake Forest – say they are examining multiple scenarios for a return in the fall.
 Duke has said the strategy team examining steps for a potential return in the fall is due to make a preliminary report by June 1, while Pittsburgh chancellor Patrick Gallagher said last week that the school would likely share plans with students and their families by early July.

 Boston College and Florida State haven’t specifically addressed plans for reopening campus this fall.